FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Servos.md

 You might be thinking that it would've been easier to add a motor to the intake and adjust it mechanically so that it would be rotatable/jointed (allowing us to simply lower the intake manually at the beginning of a match), but we already had numerous motors on the robot.
 Adding that extra motor would have really strained the current draw on the battery and possibly could have introduced other issues.

-Also, the servo's built-in closed-loop functionality made it trivially easy to program, and ensured that the hook for the intake would stay in the desired positions and not slam into other parts of the robot, which is a possibility with a continuous motor.
+Also, the servo's built-in closed-loop functionality made it trivially easy to program to go to the open and closed positions, and also ensured that the hook for the intake would stay in the desired positions and not slam into other parts of the robot, which is a possibility with a continuous motor.
 Thus, a servo was the most suitable solution for keeping the intake within frame perimeter.

 ## Programming